Simnel Mincemeat Easter Cake with Chocolate Truffle Apostles

 Easter just isn’t Easter without a suitable bake.
 And as far as I’m concerned it’s all the better for the inclusion of chocolate.
 So, with that in mind, I wish you all a very Happy chocolate filled Easter and hope you enjoy my Simnel Mincemeat Easter Cake with chocolate apostles.

 We’re just off to my mother’s for lunch which will be followed later by an Easter tea.
 She normally makes a traditional simnel cake which is always moist, almondy and delicious.
-This year she didn’t manage to make one, so guests will be partaking of my Easter cake instead.
+This year she didn’t manage to make one, so I’ve jumped into the break.
+Guests will be partaking of my Easter cake instead.
 Due to the short notice, I made it with mincemeat.
 I’ve used mincemeat to make light fruitcakes with great effect before, so I knew it would work, as evidenced by my figgy almond and whisky cake and fig and mincemeat cake.

 Although Christmas was a few months ago now, I had a surprise delivery of Dr Oetker chocolate the other day.
 With a box so generous it was hard to lift, I knew whatever cake I made, it would have to feature chocolate.
 I reckoned chocolate truffles flavoured with Amaretto would make a nice change from the usual marzipan balls which represent the eleven apostles; the twelfth apostle Judas is traditionally banished for having been a naughty boy.
 I made plenty more than eleven so I had homemade truffles to gift to my Mother and CT for Easter; the odd one might have made its way to me too – I call it commission.